TURKS AND CAICOS ISLANDS

 without distinction of any kind, such as race, national or social origin, political or other opinion, colour, religion, language, creed,

-association with a national minority, property, sex, birth or other status, but subject to respect for the rights and freedoms of others
+association with a national minority, property, sex, sexual orientation, birth or other status, but subject to respect for the rights and

 save in the public interest and on payment of fair compensation,